Report

 This evaluation appraises the boardroom's role in overseeing cybersecurity.
 It examines whether board members and the executive team are actively involved in strategy setting, risk tolerance, and incident response planning.
 Board and executive oversight helps to ensure that cybersecurity is not an isolated technical concern but rather an integral aspect of the broader business objectives.

-Compliance Evaluations
+Cyber Compliance Evaluations

 Regulatory Compliance Audit

 This audit is certified official and conducted by the governing body of the cybersecurity compliance framework.
 The auditor examines whether the organization has implemented the required security measures and controls to meet the legal requirements and industry standards.
 Non-compliance or failure might result in legal penalties, fines, or reputational damage.
+If this audit is passed, however, organizations will typically receive a public certification.

 Policy and Procedure Review

-The policy assessment examines a company's internal cyber policies to ensure they are thorough, updated, aligned with industry best practices, and consistent with business strategies.
+The policy cybersecurity assessment examines a company's internal cyber policies to ensure they are thorough, updated, aligned with industry best practices, and consistent with business strategies.
 It also reviews procedures related to incident handling, risk management, and cyber awareness training.
 This assessment ideally results in more robust practices that guide employees in maintaining a secure IT environment.

 Cybersecurity Audits and Self-Assessments